Bailador/Bailador/README.md

     template 'template.tt', $name, $something;

-the template (or in other words the file views/template.tt) gets invoked "as a subroutine" and the @params get passed.
+the template (or in other words the file views/template.tt) gets invoked "as a subroutine" and the |@params get passed.
 This is a example of a template file with Template::Mojo:

     % my ($name, $something) = @_;
     <html ... codes goes here ...>
         <h1><%= $name %></h1>
     <html>

+### Layouts

+In order to use layouts you can pass a layout option to the `template()` call.

+    template 'template.tt', layout => 'main', $name, $something;

+First Bailador renders your template with its parameters, and then scanns the 'layout' sub directory for another layout template.
+The same rendering engine will be used for the layout template.
+The result of your first template rendering will be passed as only option to layout template.
+If the specified layout was not found the result of the first template rendering will be returned.

 ### Error Templates